This Charter is developed to:

 Executive compensation: Reviewing and approving the compensation, equity and incentive schemes in place for the executives to ensure they are appropriate and competitive.

-Ethical behavior: Reviewing, approving and monitoring compliance with the Group’s Code of Ethics, which provides guidance regarding ethical behaviour, including approving all proposed revisions or waivers.
+Ethical behavior: Reviewing, approving and monitoring compliance with the Group’s Corporate Code of Conduct, which provides guidance regarding ethical behaviour, including approving all proposed revisions or waivers.

 3.1 The Chairperson